-- 1. Insert the Device Drivers & Utilities + User's Manual disc into your external optical device drive.
+- 1. Make sure the module is powered on, then insert the Device Drivers & Utilities + User's Manual disc into the CD/DVD drive.

 - 2. Click Option Drivers (button).

 - 3. Click 1.Install WLAN Driver > Yes.

-- 4. Select the installation language and click Next.
+- 4. Choose the language you prefer and click Next.

 - 5. Click Next > Install.

 - 6. Click Finish to restart the computer.

-Note: The operating system is the default setting for Wireless LAN control in Windows 7 (see your Windows 7 documentation).
+Note: The operating system is the default setting for Wireless LAN control in Windows.

-Connecting to a Wireless Network
+Connecting to a Wireless Network in Windows 7